-In this post, we will find out if an ISP can see your search histories despite using a VPN or not.
+In this post, we will find out whether can my “internet service provider see my search history with a VPN in France” or not.

-Can an ISP see my search history with a VPN?
+Can an ISP see my search history with a VPN in France?

-ISPs can detect if you are using a VPN service.
+ISPs can detect if you are using a VPN service in France.
 But, they cannot trace your browsing histories when you use a VPN.
-However, your employer can access your web surfing tasks, including the websites you have visited for official purposes, when connected to a top VPN service.
+However, your employer can access your web surfing tasks, including the websites you have visited for official purposes when connected to a top VPN service.

-On the contrary, your selected VPN service may observe what you do over the web.
+On the contrary, your selected VPN service in France may observe what you do over the web.
 It means they can compile a log of your web surfing activities performed using the VPN connection.

-Therefore, you should look for different features like no-logging policy, DNS leak prevention, IP leak protection, kill switch, etc., when choosing a reliable VPN service.
+Therefore, you should look for different features like a no-logging policy in France, DNS leak prevention in France, IP leak protection in France, kill switch in France, etc., when choosing a reliable VPN service.
 Consequently, your ISPs will not be able to trace your online tasks when you use a VPN.

-Moreover, they can even sell your crucial information to third-party advertisers to make their ends meet.
+Moreover, in France they can even sell your crucial information to third-party advertisers to make ends meet.
 Similarly, they have to retain users’ data for 3 months in the US as they are required to do so by law.

-ISPs store their users’ online data to throttle their internet connection.
-It means they deliberately decrease the internet connection speed of their users to manage or overcome network congestion issues.
+ISPs store their users’ online data to throttle their internet connection in France.
+It means they deliberately decrease the internet connection speed of their users in France to manage or overcome network congestion issues.

-But mostly, they do this activity to compel their users to subscribe to expensive internet connection packages.
-In addition, they keep an eye on their subscribers’ online tasks to see if they indulge themselves in torrenting or not.
+But mostly, they do this activity to compel their users to subscribe to expensive internet connection packages in France.
+In addition, they keep an eye on their subscribers’ online tasks to see if they indulge themselves in torrenting or not in France.

 Torrenting is considered illegal in different countries of the world.
-In case users download copyrighted content through torrenting, ISPs can send them copyright infringement notices.
-As a result, they need to pay hefty fines or face imprisonment.
+In case users download copyrighted content through torrenting, ISPs in France can send them copyright infringement notices.
+As a result, they need to pay hefty fines or face imprisonment in France.

-How Can I Hide my Browsing History from my ISP Apart from Using a VPN?
+How Can I Hide my Browsing History from my ISP Apart from Using a VPN in France?

 Luckily, you can use other options that allow you to safeguard your browsing information from the prying eyes of ISPs.
-For that reason, you can consider using a TOR browser.
+For that reason, you can consider using a TOR browser in France.
 A Tor browser provides a secure web browsing experience to its users.
 By doing so, you can hide your browsing history from your ISP.

-However, this tool has its downsides as it will not help you protect your IoT devices.
-That said, TOR is still an impressive privacy option you can opt for protecting your online tasks from your ISPs.
+However, this tool has its downsides as it will not help you protect your IoT devices in France.
+That said, TOR is still an impressive privacy option in France then you can opt for to protect your online tasks from your ISPs.

-Besides, you can use HTTPS browser extensions to secure the activities you do while visiting different websites.
-ISPs know when you visit streaming websites but they cannot trace what TV shows or movies you have watched.
+Besides, you can use HTTPS browser extensions to secure the activities you do while visiting different websites in France.
+ISPs know when you visit streaming websites but they cannot trace what TV shows or movies you have watched in France.

-In short, an HTTPS browser extension helps you encrypt your communication with different websites or services.
-For example, HTTPS Everywhere is a browser extension you can download on your different browsers such as Google Chrome, Mozilla Firefox, and Opera.
+In short, an HTTPS browser extension helps you encrypt your communication with different websites or services in France.
+For example, HTTPS Everywhere is a browser extension you can download on your different browsers such as Google Chrome, Mozilla Firefox, Opera and Brave Browser in France

 So, there you have it, folks.
-Your ISPs can see that you have connected to a VPN.
+Your ISPs can see that you have connected to a VPN in France.
 It can also monitor how much data you have consumed in terms of downloads and uploads while using a VPN.

-However, your ISP cannot monitor the websites you visit after connecting to a VPN server.
+However, your ISP cannot monitor the websites you visit after connecting to a VPN server in France.
 Surprisingly, a VPN itself can keep an eye on your web browsing activities.
-Therefore, you should prefer to use a VPN that does not store its users’ data.
+Therefore, you should prefer to use a VPN in France that does not store its users’ data.

-There is no harm in selecting a VPN service that offers features like a no-logging policy and an internet kill switch.
+There is no harm in selecting a VPN service in France that offers features like a no-logging policy and an internet kill switch.
 This way, you can comprehensively safeguard your online whereabouts.